grame-cncm/faustcourse/session2/Lesson 2.md

 ### infix notation and syntactic sugar
-What about doing a simple multiplication between to numbers?
+What about doing a simple multiplication between two numbers?
 Let's say 2 and 3.
 Here is the Faust program to write:

 ```
 process = 2, 3 : * ;